K. Leroy Irvis

-Kirkland Leroy Irvis (December 27, 1919 – March 16, 2006) was a teacher, activist and politician based in Pennsylvania; he was the first African American to serve as a speaker of the house in any state legislature in the United States since Reconstruction.
-(John Roy Lynch (1847–1939) of Mississippi had been the first African American to hold that position.)
-Irvis, a Democrat, represented Pittsburgh in the Pennsylvania House of Representatives from 1958–1988.
+Kirkland Leroy Irvis (December 27, 1919 – March 16, 2006) was an American educator, activist and politician in Pennsylvania.
+The first African American to serve as a speaker of the house in any state legislature in the United States since Reconstruction (John Roy Lynch (1847–1939) of Mississippi had been the first African American to hold that position) Irvis was a Democrat who represented Pittsburgh in the Pennsylvania House of Representatives from 1958–1988.

 Early life

 Kirkland Leroy Irvis was born in 1919 in Saugerties, New York, son of Francis H. and Harriet Irvis.
 He attended local schools.
 He went to college, graduating summa cum laude in 1938 from the University of New York State Teachers College (now State University of New York at Albany) with a master's degree in education, the second black American to graduate from that college.
 During his degree, Irvis took classes with the folklorist Harold W Thompson, who praised Irvis for his collection of African American folklore.
 Irvis moved to Baltimore, Maryland, where he taught English and history in high schools until World War II.
 He was hired as a civilian flying instructor in the War Department.